ChiShingLi/CouponJars/README.md

 # CouponJars
+- a website that store user-provided coupon codes for uses.
+Saving your wallet, one penny at a time.

-# React
+# React Client
 ## Dependency
-- axios
+- **Axios**
   - for http calls
-- react router-dom
+- **React router-dom**
   - for component routing